-As DANTE's user base grows, we look forward to sharing news about how our open science tools and datasets are advancing environment-security analysis.
+As DANTE's user base grows, we look forward to sharing news about our open-science tools, datasets, and other activities in the Environment-Security research sector.

 4 December 2020

 Save the date!
 Tuesday, 15 December 2020.
 Join us at AGU2020 for SY052 Earth Intel: Enhancing Partnerships Between Academic and National Security Communities to Address Ecosecurity Challenges.
 11:30am-12:30pm Eastern Time.
 We’ve got a great line up of speakers for the panel on environment-security analysis at AGU2020.

 Join us a AGU2020!
 SY028-02 Decision Support Tools to Communicate Hydrologic Anomalies and Impacts.
 Wednesday, 9 December 2020, 10:00-11:00am Eastern Time.
 Featuring ISciences’ work on the Water Security Indicator Model (WSIM) in this joint ISciences and ArmyERDC paper.

 2 December 2020

 Join us at AGU2020!
 SY028 Data for All: Open Data Sharing and Analytics to Empower Science eLightning.
 Wednesday, 9 December 2020, 10:00-11:00am Eastern Time.

 23-25 September 2020

 DANTE presented and update on their developing platform at the International Symposium “Global Collaboration on Data beyond Disciplines”.